prologin/iorgen/README.md

 and `structname` following this guidelines:

 - `size` can be either a number, or a variable name.
-If it is a variable name, it must be a toplevel one (i.e. if the `"input"` list), and must have been declared before use.
+If it is a variable name, it must be a toplevel one (i.e. in the `"input"` list), and must have been declared before use.
 One exception: you can use a struct with two fields: one integer, and a other a type whose size is the first field.
+For strings, the given size, in the maximum size the string will have, but it could be less.
 - `type` can be any valid type, even an other list
 - `structname` is the name of a struct, as declared in the `"name"` field of `"structs"`